 - Attend training offered by HRD, and/or the Massachusetts Commission Against Discrimination.

-- Receive and investigate reports of alleged sexual harassment in a confidential and expeditious manner and make recommendations to Agency Heads.
+- Receive reports of alleged sexual harassment in a confidential and expeditious manner and forward to the HRD Investigations COE.
+Make recommendations to Agency Heads.

 - Maintain accurate and current written records of reports of sexual harassment and their disposition.